openwms/org.openwms.tms.routing.lib/README.md

 # Intention
-The TMS Routing service is responsible to route incoming messages to the appropriate workflow process that finally executes the message.
-The workflow is a BMPN 2.0 compliant workflow, with extensions of the used Workflow Engine.
+The TMS Routing service is used in automatic warehouses to route `TransportUnits` on conveyors through the warehouse.
+It is responsible to handle incoming messages and selects the appropriate workflow process that finally executes the handling.
+The workflow is a BPMN 2.0 compliant workflow, with extensions of the used workflow engine.

 # Resources
 Documentation at [GitHub](https://github.com/openwms/org.openwms.tms.routing/wiki)